stripe/rainier/README.md

 For example, on a MacBook Pro, gradient evaluation for [Neal's funnel](/rainier-example/src/main/scala/com/stripe/rainier/example/Funnel.scala) takes under a microsecond, and end-to-end compilation and sampling for 10,000 iterations of HMC with 5 leapfrog steps each takes around 50ms.

-Depending on the model, our benchmarking shows Rainier runningg anywhere from 0.1x to 10x the speed of Stan.
+Depending on the model, our benchmarking shows Rainier running anywhere from 0.1x to 10x the speed of Stan.
 Please keep in mind that benchmarking is hard,  micro-benchmarks are often meaningless, and raw performance aside, Stan's sampler implementation is much more sophisticated and much, much, much better tested than Rainier's!

 ## Documentation